Additive Manufacturing for Practicing Engineers

 Phone: (509) 335-4862.

 Amit Bandyopadhyay is working in the areas of additive manufacturing since 1995.
 He has written over 300 technical articles, edited 10 books and inventor of 19 issued patents.
-His edited book, Additive Manufacturing, will be used as a text for this class, which has also been translated in Chinese.
+His edited book, Additive Manufacturing (2nd Edition), will be used as a text for this class.

 All projects will be team based.